LexTerm/LexTermClient/INSTRUCTIONS.md

 If you have terminology that hasn't been integrated into the LexTerm Manager, you can import the terminology by following the instructions for [importing an existing TBX termbase] (#tbx) or [manually creating entries](#help-new-entry).
-Once your terminology has been entered in the manager, you can access the data by clicking on the "Terminology" link in the top navigation bar to navigate to the [terminology perspective](#term).
+Once your terminology has been entered in the manager, you can access the data by clicking on the "Terminology" link in the top navigation bar to navigate to the [terminology view](#term).

-The [terminology perspective](#term) allows you to view terms across multiple languages.
+The [terminology view](#term) allows you to view terms across multiple languages.
 You can also search for specific terms using the search box in the top left.
 Terms are ordered by their concept id.
 If you want to add a new term to a concept, copy the concept id for the concept you wish to extend, then click "New Entry" to [create a new entry](#help-new-entry) with that concept in another language.